-- As of December 31, 2017, our CIRT counterparties had a maximum liability to us of \$5.4 billion. - \$1.4 billion in liquid assets securing CIRT counterparties' obligations were held in trust accounts as of December 31, 2017. - Our top five CIRT counterparties had a maximum liability to us of \$3.1 billion as of December 31, 2017, compared with \$2.2 billion as of December 31, 2016.
+- As of December 31, 2018, our CIRT counterparties had a maximum liability to us of \$7.7 billion. - As of December 31, 2018, \$2.2 billion in liquid assets securing CIRT counterparties' obligations were held in trust accounts. - Our top five CIRT counterparties had a maximum liability to us of \$3.7 billion as of December 31, 2018, compared with \$3.1 billion as of December 31, 2017.

-Our CIRT counterparty credit concentration decreased in 2017 as we were able to attract additional approved reinsurers that chose to write us new CIRT coverage.
-For information on our credit risk transfer transactions, see "Business Segments-Single-Family Business-Single-Family Mortgage Credit Risk Management-Transfer of Mortgage Credit Risk-Credit Risk Transfer Transactions."
+Our CIRT counterparty credit concentration decreased in 2018 as we attracted and expanded participation with additional approved reinsurers that wrote us new CIRT coverage.
+For information on our credit risk transfer transactions, see "Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk-Credit Risk Transfer Transactions" and "Multifamily Business-Multifamily Mortgage Credit Risk Management-Transfer of Multifamily Mortgage Credit Risk."